mralokshukla/showandtell/README.md

 # Show and Tell

+## What is this about

+* Digital Transformation Journey presentation to a customer

+## Who is ZYX Consultants?

+* ZYX Consultants is leading consultant in the region
+* We deliver remarkable customer experience by transforming the business to next level
+*
+* Changing the way we think, is the first step towards Digital Transformation journey...

 * [My LinkedIn Profile](https://www.linkedin.com/in/mralokshukla/)

-## What is this all about?

-* A repository for Project 1 or Project 2
-* More to come here in few days...